Y-L77/MITA/devreadme.md

 -adding QoTM (instead of puzzles) refer to evil skribbles or cemc QoTW for nice problem examples

+-adding latex form keyboard instead of mouse (refer to desmos i like their typecasting)

 -Polishing actual game loop, making sure questions cycle properly, adding questions to question pool, making sure the canvas has good user experience, getting the singleplayer launch ready.

 -dynamic elo and customized elo equation that scales and works well.